 One of our unique selling points is that we design bespoke training programmes which meet the varying needs of the different user groups.
 This means having a variety of support materials and training methods which engage end users with timely, relevant content so they retain the information.

 Below is an overview of the typical deliverables we use to inspire learning.
 We believe it’s always better to see examples of our outputs.
 If you would like to view any sample documentation please complete the Request Information section on the right hand side of this page, and a member of our team will be in touch straight away.

 Classroom training is a ‘hands-on’ training session led by an experienced Optimum training consultant that allows delegates the opportunity to learn and practice in a controlled environment.

 This form of training suits new users, especially those who are experiencing high levels of change at work and remote workers who may not have a lot of support when back at their desks.
-Optimum develop interactive classroom sessions with real life exercises to consolidate learning and engage delegates, create understanding and inspire delegates to apply the learning.
-We use proven techniques to facilitate the learning curve, and to minimise the forgetting curve.
+Optimum develop interactive classroom sessions with real-life exercises to engage the delegates, consolidate learning and inspire them to apply the learning.
+We use proven techniques to facilitate the learning curve, and aid retention.

 Reference guides are comprehensive user guides/manuals, incorporating step-by-step business processes to ensure best practices are known and followed.
 Optimum develops bespoke reference guides which allow for detailed explanation of both function and process, with graphical illustrations relating to your system build.

 They have a table of contents for easy navigation and can be hosted online and/or provided in hard copy.
 Process flow diagrams are also included to demonstrate a start-to-finish process indicating to the user their role within the process.
 Reference guides are designed in accordance with the client’s brand guidelines.

-A trainer pack is helpful in ensuring consistency of delivery, especially when there are multiple trainers delivering.
+A trainer pack is helpful in ensuring consistency of delivery, especially when there are multiple trainers assigned to a project.
 When developing trainer packs we include: